 Usually, pharmacy techs in Vermont take care of a number of daily customer service and inventory management duties for the pharmacist.
 The subsequent link here displays the basic assignments that drug stores put on their technicians.

-Step 1: Determine whether you would like to become certified
+Step 1: Determine whether you would like to become certified in VT

 Coming to a decision whether or not you are going to become certified is the initial step you’ll have to take.
 It may not be mandatory to hold a certification in order to work in all parts of the country, yet an increasing number of organizations around the land are deciding to only hire certified workers.